AdnanYeasir/DDOS_detector/README.md

 Enter the name of your network interface when prompted.
 The script will start monitoring the traffic on that interface and will print a message whenever a deauthentication packet is detected.
 Important Notes
 This tool requires administrative or root permissions to read packets from the network interface.
-Make sure you are legally allowed to monitor the network in question to avoid any legal issues.
-The tool is developed for educational purposes and should not be used for unauthorized network monitoring.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-This `README.md` file should be placed in the same directory as your Python script.
-It provides a comprehensive guide on how to set up, use, and understand the purpose of your tool.
-If you have any other sections you'd like to add or specific information, feel free to let me know!